112RG/fastify-cloudflare-turnstile/README.md

 A [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/) plugin for fastify.

-This plugin does the [Server-side Validation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) for cloudflare turnstile and it is upto you to implement [Client-side Validation](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/)
+This plugin does the [Server-side Validation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) for Cloudflare Turnstile and it is upto you to implement [Client-side Validation](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/)

 ## Install